staysail/nova-dvelop/D-Velop.novaextension/README.md

 folding, and automatic formatting via `dfmt`, including optional formatting of your code on save.

+Also, some support for symbolication (the "Symbols" sidebar in Nova, and symbol type icons), along with local symbol renaming support is provided.

 If you have installed our _D_ extension, you may disable that as this extension includes all of that functionality as well.